dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 For information about |dwave_short| quantum computers, problems, and solvers, see the :ref:`opt_index_get_started` or :ref:`qpu_index_get_started` topics.

-If you have access to Leap Admin, you have been designated as a project or organization administrator with privileges to manage one or more projects or organizations that have been created by |dwave_short| in accordance with your customer contract.

 To get started quickly, go to the :ref:`admin_quick_start` topic.